 These German-style Brussels sprouts with garlic are one of our favorite Brussels sprouts recipes.
 Well, a favorite recipe for my husband and I, my kids are always aghast at the sight of sprouts, no matter in what kind of dish they are presented.
 But I assume most kids are...

-My first experience with them was not really a good one, I had cooked them to death and I only had some mushy pale things on my plate.
+My first experience with them was not really a good one, I had cooked them to death, and I only had some mushy pale things on my plate.

-But then I discovered that there are other ways with Brussels sprouts as well, they don’t have to be boring.
-You can either roast them, you can bake them with bacon and cheese.
+But then I discovered that there are other ways with Brussels sprouts as well; they don't have to be boring.
+You can either roast them; you can bake them with bacon and cheese.
 Or you can first cook them slightly and then fry them with garlic and spices.
-Some bacon on top and there you have it: your new favorite Brussels sprouts side dish.
+Some bacon on top, and there you have it: your new favorite Brussels sprouts side dish.

 - Their vitamin C content helps boost the immune system, iron absorption, collagen production, and the growth and repair of tissues, thus helping the body to recover from illness and injury.
-They provide 81% of your daily vitamin C needs in each half a cup cooked sprouts.
+They provide 81% of your daily vitamin C needs in each half a cup of cooked sprouts.

-- Their content of vitamin K is also very high, one cup of cooked sprouts containing about 240% of the daily recommended amount of this vitamin.
+- Their content of vitamin K is also very high, with one cup of cooked sprouts containing about 240% of the daily recommended amount of this vitamin.

 - Researchers have found that its consumption might help prevent and possibly reverse blood vessel damage and that they have the ability to lower cholesterol levels.

-- They contain a lot of dietary fiber (4 grams per cup) thus helping against constipation.
+- They contain a lot of dietary fiber (4 grams per cup), thus helping against constipation.

-- They contain three important anti-inflammatory components, they all help avoid chronic and excessive inflammation and can help those suffering from arthritis, gout, or other inflammatory conditions.
+- They contain three important anti-inflammatory components; they all help avoid chronic and excessive inflammation and can help those suffering from arthritis, gout, or other inflammatory conditions.

 - The antioxidant content might help reduce oxidative stress caused by free radicals, thus decreasing the risk of cancer.

-How to pan-fry them?
+How to pan-fry Brussels sprouts with bacon?

 - Clean.
 Remove the outer leaves and remove the tip of the stem with the help of a small knife.
 Rinse well.
 If they are very large, you can halve them.
 I prefer to buy smaller ones when possible, the taste is the same, but I think they look better when left whole.
-If cutting them in half, cut them from top to bottom, so that both halves still have a bit of stem at the bottom, that will help the leaves hold together.
+If cutting them in half, cut them from top to bottom so that both halves still have a bit of stem at the bottom, which will help the leaves hold together.

 - Bring a pot of water to a boil.
 Add salt.
-Add the sprouts to the pot, bring to a boil and cook for 7 minutes.
+Add the sprouts to the pot, bring to a boil, and cook for 7 minutes.
 Drain well.

-- In the meantime fry the bacon in a non-stick pan until crispy.
+- In the meantime, fry the bacon in a non-stick pan until crispy.
 Remove and let drain on kitchen paper, which will help absorb the excess fat.

-- Add the very well-drained vegetables to the pan still containing the bacon fat.
-Fry for 2 minutes, stirring very often, add the sliced garlic cloves and cook for 2 minutes more, stirring continuously to make sure that the garlic doesn’t burn.
+- Add the very well-drained vegetables to the pan, still containing the bacon fat.
+Fry for 2 minutes, stirring very often; add the sliced garlic cloves and cook for 2 minutes more, stirring continuously to make sure that the garlic doesn't burn.

 - Add the crumbled bacon, season with sea salt and freshly ground black pepper (generously), sprinkle with herbs if desired, and serve.